 Because much of the background material has been removed, as it is of more interest to the clinician rather than the practitioner, what remains is the final result of many years of psychology research, which is hidden away from the general public.
 And what the practitioner has are the working techniques that can be used directly with clients, with no mystical powers involved, but also none of the groundwork that was used to produce the tools in the first place.

-Myth #2 – NLP is Original
+NLP is Far From Original

 Many within the community will tell you that NLP was originally created by John Grinder and Richard Bandler, although this isn’t altogether true.
 It is true that these two brought together the original ideas, tools and techniques that made up NLP in the early days, however what we know of NLP today is as far removed as the original model T is from a top-of-the-line Mercedes, the concepts are the same but the execution is very, very different.